PHSAServiceOperationsCenter/PHSA-SOC/docs/source/p_soc_auto/socauto.rst

 of the configuration used by the :ref:`SOC Automation Server`.

 By default the application runs with the settings in ``p_soc_auto.settings.development``.
-To set up a server to run in production one must run ``systemctl edit uwsgi-phsa-soc-app`` as root.
+To set up a server for production one must run ``systemctl edit uwsgi-phsa-soc-app`` as root.
 In the override configuration file that is generated the following text must be added:

 .. code-block::